PiscatorX/Skunkworks/Shark_eDNA/README.md

 DADA2 is an R package and to run it on the cluster we have to set it up propally.
 It also important to point out that DADA2 is implemented as part of the [Qiime2 pipeline](https://docs.qiime2.org/2024.5/plugins/available/dada2/denoise-paired/).
 However, we are going to run DADA2 directly throug R.

 To get R to run on the cluster we have to set up a few items.
-First we need to load the R module.
+First we request to request to used the cluster interaactiveley by issuing the command ```qsubi``` command.
+More on that and related HPC2 commands [here].
+To use the R console, we can load the R module.

 ```
 module load app/R/R-4.0.2